Fachtna of Rosscarbery

-Fachtna of Rosscarbery, known also as Fachanan, was the founder of the monastery of Rosscarbery (Ros Ailithir), County Cork.
+Fachtna of Rosscarbery, known also as Fachanan, was an Irish Christian leader known as the founder of the monastery of Rosscarbery (Ros Ailithir), County Cork.
 He died around 600.

 Life

 He established a monastery and school in the area now known as Rosscarbery towards the end of the sixth century.
 His monastery became the principal monastery of west Cork, and later had a famous Scripture school known as the School of Ross.
-Brendan, the Navigator, taught in this school, which was crowded by students from every land.
+Brendan, the Navigator, taught in this school, which was crowded with students from every land.
 It flourished for three hundred years and survived in some form until the coming of the Normans to Ireland.
 It was the centre from which the Diocese of Ross developed.

 Fachtna, born at a place called Tulachteann, was one of the pupils of Saint Ita.
 It is said that Fachtna was cured of an affection of his eyes by bathing them in the milk of Saint Mochoemoc's mother, Saint Ita's sister.
 He then studied at Saint Finbarr's school at Loch Eirce (Gougane Barra).
 Before establishing the monastic school of Ross, he founded the monastery of Molana on an island in the Blackwater, near Youghal.

-In some Latin documents he is called Fachtna Facundus (Fachtna the Eloquent) and even spoken of as Sanctus Facundus.
-In Irish records he is generally referred to as Mac Mongach (Hairy Child), because he was reported to have been born with his head covered with hair.
+In some Latin documents, he is called Fachtna Facundus (Fachtna the Eloquent) and even spoken of as Sanctus Facundus.
+In Irish records, he is generally referred to as Mac Mongach (Hairy Child), because he was reported to have been born with his head covered with hair.
 The interpretation of this phrase by James Ussher and others as meaning Son of Mongach was rejected by Mervyn Archdall.

 The description of Saint Fachtna in Cuimin of Connor's poem on the characteristic virtues of the Irish saints is: